 Climate Action and the Sustainable Development Goals

 At the launch of ICAT, respondents to our stakeholder survey indicated a need for guidance on sustainable development.
-Now, as we begin country missions, partners are consistently interested in the Sustainable Development Guidance portion of our methodological framework.
+Now, as we begin country missions, partners are consistently interested in the Sustainable Development Guidance portion of our series of guidance.
 This enhanced interest comes as no surprise.
 Climate action and sustainable development are linked global and national challenges.
 Understanding those linkages can help policymakers recognize and report on the various impacts of existing policies, as well as design new ones with linked benefits in mind.

 Most countries reporting on their Nationally Determined Contributions (NDCs) under the UNFCCC Paris Agreement are also working towards the 17 Sustainable Development Goals (SDGs) agreed on by the UN.
 Meeting targets for both requires substantial time, investment, infrastructure and reporting.
 Fortunately, the activities needed to achieve both sets of targets are well-aligned.
 Climate targets are embedded in the SDGs as goal 13.
 The SDGs are also reflected in the Paris Agreement.
 The UNFCCC requires the Parties to cooperate to reduce greenhouse gas emissions in the energy, transport, industry, agriculture, and forestry sectors, all of which correspond to SDGs (SDG 7, 11, 9, 2 and 15, respectively).